ameng10/forkcast/design/concepts/QuickCheckIns/implementation.md

 /**
  * @state a set of InternalMetrics with
  *   a name String
- * // Note: The _id of InternalMetrics will be of type ExternalMetricID */
+ */
 interface InternalMetricDocument {
-  _id: ExternalMetricID; // The ID of the metric, which is of the generic type ExternalMetricID
+  // Note: The _id of InternalMetrics will be of type ExternalMetricID
+  _id: ExternalMetricID;
   name: string;
 }